Posted: by Jo Tuesday, 1 June 2021 @ 10:41

 No matter what the final outcome, we knew we were appreciated, we knew we had done a good piece of work, and that it had been noticed.

 So, have a special dinner at home, or take them out somewhere nice, or give them a small gift – in the few days before Results Day.
 Let them know how proud you are of them, how impressed with how hard they worked and how much they have progressed.
-With the right attitude and mind-set, the sky’s their limit – regardless of their results.
+With the right attitude and mind-set, they shine brightly – regardless of their results...